 If you sign up for a lot of credit cards just to get the miles/points bonus (and why not?!), you need to know about the 5/24 rule from Chase, because it changes the rules of engagement.

-Chase is trying to get less credit card signup churning in favor of more spending.
+Chase is trying to get less people opening credit cards just for the bonus offers in favor of more spending.
 Makes sense, right?

 What cards does this affect?

 For a long time there were exceptions.
 For the most part, all Chase credit cards are included now.

 What’s the strategy for dealing with Chase 5/24?

 Obviously this one will depend on you, but my suggestion is to plot out what cards you want over the foreseeable future.
 Over a period of approx. 6 months, go for all the Chase Ink cards you would like.
 At the same time you may want one or two Chase personal cards – perhaps a Chase Sapphire Reserve or the Chase Sapphire Preferred.